maxsiz/maxsiz.github.io/products_eth.md

 [ERC20 based contract](https://etherscan.io/token/0xe58e751aba3b9406367b5f3cbc39c2fa9b519789)
 [GitHub](https://github.com/exolover/smartcontracts)
 Smart contract audited by[Hashex](https://hashex.org/).
 There is no critical severity issues were identified in the audited smart contracts.
-_Project state: ICO  finished  at 2018-07-29.
+_Project state: ICO and token distribution was finished  at August, 2018.
 We continue our collaboration in branch of settlement blockchain module develop for Exolover Platform._
 ---

 ### ITSynergis